 NASBA, BOA, Prometric, AICPA?!
 Where do you even start the CPA exam application process??
-Studying for the exams is stressful enough, so let’s make this easy and take it step by step from the beginning.
+Studying for the exams is stressful enough.
+Therefore, let’s make this easy and take it from the beginning: step by step.

 In order to take any of the CPA exams you must first qualify for eligibility.
-Effective January 1, 2014, the 150 credit hour rule is the only pathway to obtain a license in most states.
-However, the 150 hour credit rule is not necessarily required to be able to sit for the exams (check your State BOA website for sitting and licensure requirements).
-The general licensure requirements include the following:
+Effective January 1, 2014, the 150 credit hour rule is the only pathway to obtain a CPA license in most states.
+However, the 150-hour credit rule is not necessarily required to be able to sit for the exams (check your State BOA website for sitting and licensure requirements).
+The general CPA licensure requirements include the following:

 Once the educational requirements have been met, send in your transcripts to your state Board of Accountancy (BOA).
 Send these in as soon as possible because it can take a few weeks for the BOA to process and approve your eligibility to sit.
 If you send these in early, your application will be processed quicker.

 - How To Become A CPA

 How Do You Apply for the CPA Exam?

 1. Submit the CPA application to your state BOA along with the required fees

 - Fees: (varies by state so please refer to your state’s BOA requirements)